-7.7.1.3.
-Determining What Items Will Generate The Fault Condition provides a list of items that may generate a fault se the toggle switch to travel up and down this list and on to enable or disable the item from the fault condition bled items will be shown with a check mark.
+7.7.1.4.
+Determining What Items Will Generate the Fault Condition

+Fault definitions Fault condition 1 This control provides a list of items that may generate a fault condition.
+Use the toggle switch to travel up and down this list and the pushbutton to enable or disable the item from the fault condition criteria.
+Enabled items will be shown with a check mark.